aminya/setup-cpp/README.md

 #### With executable

-You can download a self-contained executable file and run it with the available options.

 Download the executable for your platform from [here](https://github.com/aminya/setup-cpp/releases/tag/v0.26.0), and run it with the available options.

-Tip: You can automate downloading using `wget`, `curl`, or other similar tools.
+You can also automate downloading using `wget`, `curl`, or other similar tools.

 An example that installs llvm, cmake, ninja, ccache, and vcpkg: